Situational Tuesday - On Support System. Breastfeed | postpartum depression | maternal mental health

 A mum shared with us that after quite a difficult pregnancy and childbirth, the first time she held her baby in her arms, she was happy.
 She was happy that she was alive and healthy.
 However, when she took her home, the feeling of euphoria left.
 She stopped being happy and started being angry.

-She hated hearing her cry at night, She hated having to wake up to feed/change her and she hated herself as well for feeling that way.
-It took her a while alongside counselling to get past that point and truly show love to her daughter irrespective of what she went through to have her.
+She hated hearing her cry at night, she hated having to wake up to feed/change her, and she hated herself as well for feeling that way.
+It took her a while, alongside counseling, to get past that point and truly show love to her daughter, irrespective of what she went through to have her.

 You are not alone